matthiasha/zsh-uv-env/README.md

 # How It Works

-The plugin automatically detects and activates Python virtual environments (.venv directories) as you navigate through your filesystem.
+The plugin automatically detects and activates Python virtual environments (.venv or venv directories) as you navigate through your filesystem.
 When you leave a directory with an active virtual environment, it automatically deactivates it.

+The plugin searches for virtual environments in the following order of priority:
+1. `.venv` directory (uv default)
+2. `venv` directory (alternative convention)

 ## Post-Hooks